 What are we learning about urban equality?
-The importance of justice and care, building on grounded
+The importance of justice and care

 In January 2020, KNOW partners from twelve cities and thirteen institutions gathered for the Third Annual Workshop, hosted this year by partner institute Indian Institute of Human Settlements (IIHS), in Bangalore, India.
 This meeting was unique in that it opened with participation in the annual IIHS Urban Annual Research Conference (Urban ARC), this year on the theme of ‘Equal Cities’.